 The stunning island of Koh Tao is Thailand’s number one diving and snorkeling hotspot.
 You don’t go there just for the gorgeous beaches and its laid-back atmosphere; above all, you visit Koh Tao to explore its rich and colorful underwater world.
-Together with Sanne, diving instructor at Ban’s Diving, we compiled this awesome top 10 of the best snorkeling and diving spots on Koh Tao – enjoy!
+Together with Sanne, a diving instructor at Ban’s Diving, we compiled this awesome top 10 of the best snorkeling and diving spots on Koh Tao – enjoy!

 Now more than seven years ago, Mariska and I went on our first long trip, a thirty-day round trip through Thailand – the last three of which were spent on Koh Tao.